jaxjs/jaxjs/README.md

 ### CSS manipulation

 CSS manipulation is another common core feature set.
-You can set CSS rules individually or in a group:
+You can set CSS rules individually or you can set many at once in a group:

 ```js
 $('#my-div').css('background-color', '#fff');